21centuryweather/RNS_Sydney_1km/README.md

 ## Optional ancillary pre-processing

-The "WorldCover urban" option has been incorporated into u-dg767 (see [Special high res urban dataset](#special-high-res-urban-dataset)).
+The "WorldCover urban" option has been incorporated into u-dg767 (see below).

 The "No urban" option is a custom pre-processing script included in this repository [here](ancil_code/ancil_lct_postproc_no_urban.py).
 It must be run while u-dg767 is held prior to the ancil_lct_postproc_c4 task.
 See insturctions in that file.